InfomediaLtd/angular2-redux/README.md

 ### Bootstrapping

 It is recommended to create the app store in a factory, for supporting redux (and the redux dev tools) inside Angular2's zone.
-That means the app store will only be created once angular is bootstrapped:
+That means the app store will only be created after angular is bootstrapped:
 ```js
 import {AppStore} from "angular2-redux";
 import {bootstrap} from "angular2/platform/browser";